-There are four main types of insurance adjusters: staff adjuster, independent adjuster, catastrophe adjuster, and public adjuster.
+There are four main types of insurance adjusters: staff adjusters, independent adjusters, catastrophe adjusters, and public adjusters.

 Each of these positions accomplishes essentially the same task: assess the damage to property brought about by some event and make an evaluation of what monetary value the insurance claim should carry.

-The big difference between these different types of adjusters is who pays them, and in the case of the public adjuster, who they are advocating for.
-Staff, independent, and catastrophe adjusters all require the same type of license, while a public adjuster license is a little different in its specifications.
+The big difference between these different types of insurance adjusters is who pays them, and in the case of the public adjuster, who they are advocating for.
+Staff, independent, and catastrophe adjusters do not require a license in Virginia, whereas public adjusters do.

 Bureau of Insurance – State Corporation Commission

 Virginia Insurance Adjuster License FAQ

 How do I become a licensed insurance adjuster in Virginia?

 The Commonwealth of Virginia does not license insurance adjusters.